 Paralegal

 The legal profession continues to grow.
-As a paralegal, you could work for a large private law firm; a public agency, such as the Department of the Attorney General; or a small office with one or two lawyers.
+As a paralegal, you could work for a large private law firm; a public agency, such as the Department of the Attorney General or the Pennsylvania Commission on Crime and Delinquency, or the courts; or in a small office with one or two lawyers.
 Good paralegals are in high demand.

 Our Paralegal associate degree program is designed to provide students with the knowledge and skills required to be practicing paralegals in law firms, government agencies, corporations and the courts.

-As a student in our Paralegal program, you’ll learn to use legal terminology, principles and procedures… conduct legal research… draft briefs, memoranda and pleadings using proper legal formatting… prepare a case for trial… carry out tasks under the supervision of a lawyer… and much more.
+As a student in our Paralegal program, you’ll learn to effectively and accurately use legal terminology, principles and procedures; conduct legal research; draft briefs, memoranda and pleadings using proper legal formatting; prepare a case for trial; carry out tasks under the supervision of a lawyer; and much more.

 Get the skills you need to pursue the career path you want!